laurabpaulsen/text_space/README.md

 4. Run the `run.sh` script to:
     - Scrape danish song lyrics from Genius
     - Preprocess the lyrics and prepare dataframe with appropriate columns for TextSpace
-    - Use TextSpace to create 3d visualization of the lyrics (using both emotion and gpt2 embeddings)
+    - Use TextSpace to create 3d visualization of the lyrics using BoW, GPT2 and emotion embeddings
 ```
 bash run.sh
 ```